PBS-Foundation/builder-registry/README.md

-# Builder Registry — On-Chain Curated List of Ethereum Builders
+# Builder Registry — On-Chain Curated List of Ethereum Builders for ePBS [EIP-7732](https://eips.ethereum.org/EIPS/eip-7732)

+> **⚠️ Status: In Development**
+> This contract is currently under active development.
+The implementation may change before production deployment.

 ## Overview